The neutralizing effect of antacids

 At the same time, my father was complaining about how his pots and pans were “sticking.”
 So, I purchased a really nice non-stick omlete pan for him, which he promptly fried to a frazzle, asking me to get him a new one under the life time guarantee.

 Since I did not have the nerve to attempt a return of the once lovely pan, I asked my father if he had that trouble often, pots and pans burning up… not just sticking.

 He said yes, it was getting so that he could barely remember anything.
 He said he’d put something on the stove, then totally forget it.

 Although I was sure that the culprit was his antacids, I felt equally sure that if I told him, he wouldn’t hear me.
-He is pretty devoted to his antacids, not to say that I come in a distant second.
+He was pretty devoted to his antacids, not to say that I came in a distant second.

 How was I ever going to alert him to hypochlorhydria, the condition where insufficient gastric acid leads to the lowering of vitamin B12 reserves in the body?